survivejs/webpack-book/manuscript/developing_with_webpack/04_linting.md

 If you execute `npm start` now and break some linting rule while developing, you should see that in the terminal output.
 The same should happen when you build the project.

 W> Note that the webpack configuration lints only the application code we refer to.
-If you want to lint webpack configuration itself, execute `npm run test:lint` separately.
+If you want to lint webpack configuration itself, execute `npm run lint:js` separately.

 T> It can be useful to attach the linting process to Git through a prepush hook. [git-prepush-hook](https://www.npmjs.com/package/git-prepush-hook) allows you to achieve this easily.
 This allows you to rebase your commits and fix possible problems before pushing.